amykember/amysgurumis/_posts/2013-07-21-call-the-crocheted-chummy.md

 title: Call the crocheted Chummy
 date: 2013-07-21 01:03:48.000000000 -04:00
 ---
 My obsession with Call the Midwife has entered the ultimate phase: the amigurumifiying of one of my favourite characters…Chummy!
-She’s just tickety-boo and marvelous, weighs about the size of a turkey 🦃, and I refer to her as “little bean”.
+She’s just tickety-boo and marvelous, weighs about the same as a turkey 🦃, and I refer to her as “little bean”.

 {% include image.html src="/assets/dsc_01642.jpg" desc="Crocheted Chummy doll" %}